 connections, fail to perform queries, and be very unreliable.

-You also have to take into account that the
+You should also take into account the fact that the

 MyISAM storage engine needs two file